 When you followed the big fashion weeks, you are already familiar with the 2017 trends.
-Of course, most of them looked awesome on these teens or twenty something tall, super thin models with their healthy young skin.
-Well, you have to admit that designers could put these gorgeous models into a potato sack and they still would look stunning, just because they are. 😮
+Of course, most of them looked awesome on these teens or twenty something tall, super thin models with their healthy young skin and hair.
+Well, you have to admit that designers could put these gorgeous models into a potato sack (if that were the newest trend), and these gorgeous, young women still would look stunning, just because they are. 😮

 Again, despite we have the buying power, we over 40 are totally left out in the considerations of great fashion trends.
 I analyzed the spring 2017 trends to identify those that are suitable for us over 40.

 Let’s be picky to turn fashion into personal style